arx/ArxLibertatis/README.md

 Enable by passing `-D<option>=1` to cmake, disable using `-D<option>=0`

-Backends that aren not available are disabled by default.
+Backends that are not available are disabled by default.
 The `cmake` run should display a summary of the enabled backends at the end.

 ## Data file, config and savegame locations